-The major components of changes in cash flows for the years ended December 31, 2005, 2004 and 2003 are discussed below.
+The major components of changes in cash flows for the years ended December 31, 2004, 2003 and 2002 are discussed below.

 Cash Flows From Operating Activities.
-Cash provided by operating activities was \$767.5 million, \$666.3 million and \$600.5 million for the years ended December 31, 2005, 2004 and 2003, respectively.
+Cash flows provided by operating activities were \$666.3 million, \$600.5 million and \$569.7 million for the years ended December 31, 2004, 2003 and 2002, respectively.
 The changes in cash provided by operating activities during the periods are due to the expansion of our business, the timing of payments received for accounts receivable, and the timing of payments for accounts payable and income taxes.

-In December 2003, we received written approval from the Internal Revenue Service to exclude probable expansion airspace from our calculation of landfill amortization, depletion, and final capping, closure and post-closure expense for tax purposes.
+In December 2003, we received written approval from the Internal Revenue Service to exclude probable expansion airspace from our calculation of landfill amortization, depletion, and final capping, closure and post-closure costs for tax purposes.
 As a result of this change, we recorded a tax receivable of approximately \$48.0 million which was collected or used to offset taxes payable during the year ended December 31, 2004.
 Also during the year ended December 31, 2004, we collected a \$23.0 million note receivable associated with a divested business.